jebaeros/Worlds_documentation/README.md

 8. **IMPORTANT:** Once BLOSM is downloaded, it is suggested to activate the API keys, as this will be necessary to obtain the different elements required for environment creation.
 Click on the 'Get it!' option next to each space to enter the API key.
 #### Creating Our First World
-We will now create our first world using two different methods
-####Open street maps method: